 - Spending $10,000 every year for the education of young black men and women

-- Joining the leaders of NAACP in their efforts to support legislation to make lynching a federal crime, even going herself to the White House to petition in favour of anti-lynching legislation
+- Joining the leaders of The National Association for the Advancement of Colored People (NAACP) in their efforts to support legislation to make lynching a federal crime, even going herself to the White House to petition in favour of anti-lynching legislation

 - Contributing the largest amount to save the house of Frederick Douglass

 - Donating money to the NAACP and to black schools, organisations, individuals, orphanages, and retirement homes

 - She also donated the largest amount of money by an African American toward the construction of an Indianapolis YMCA in 1913.

 Madam Walker died of hypertension at her country home in Irvington-on-Hudson on 25 May 1919, at the age of fifty-one.
 She was buried at Woodlawn Cemetery in the Bronx, New York.

 Today, she is remembered as an innovative Black female entrepreneur who inspired many with her business insight, financial independence and philanthropy.

 Madam C J Walker left one-third of her estate to her daughter and the remainder to various charities.
 The miniseries Self Made: Inspired by the Life of Madam C J Walker was released on Netflix in 2020.